Stretching and Injury Prevention

 Does Stretching Prevent Injuries?

-In my experience, like so many aspect of sports science, there is an element of truth on both sides of the argument.
+In my experience, like so many areas in sports science, there’s truth on both sides.

 One Size does not fit all